ThiagoBfim/java-challenge/README.md

 - [ ] Include SonarCloud in your project, make sure the coverage is above 70% and you don't have a loud code smell.
 - [ ] Include a pipeline, you can use gitHub Actions, or Travis CI, use what you prefer.
 - [ ] Your CI pipeline should include [build, test, sonar]
-- [ ] Include also CD in your pipeline, it should be able to deploy in your PaaS (Heroku) or in your Openshift.
+- [ ] Include also CD in your pipeline, it should be able to deploy in the Cloud.

 #### Content to help: